-The North Water Polynya, called Pikialasorsuaq in Greenlandic, is one of the planet’s most productive ocean ecosystems.
+The North Water Polynya, called Sarvarjuaq in Inuktitut and Pikialasorsuaq in Greenlandic, is one of the planet’s most productive ocean ecosystems.
 An open-water area surrounded by ice in northern Baffin Bay, it supports an abundance of marine mammals, including narwhal, walrus, seals and polar bears, as well as seabirds and a variety of fish.
 Covering about 85,000 square kilometres, the Arctic’s largest polynya provides crucial habitat during annual migrations.

 The Great Upwelling

-Each spring, the proliferation of new life in Pikialasorsuaq (which means the “Great Upwelling”) supports the rich biological diversity in other parts of the Arctic as well.
+Each spring, the proliferation of new life in Sarvarjuaq / Pikialasorsuaq (which means the “Great Upwelling”) supports the rich biological diversity in other parts of the Arctic as well.
 Arctic cod, seabirds and marine mammals migrate from the polynya to Melville Bay and Lancaster Sound, the eastern gateway to the Northwest Passage, and beyond.

 What Is a Polynya?